 8. Landscape waivers: The landscape review includes a detailed list of required and provided items.
 The applicant is requesting three waivers to be included in the PSLR Overlay Agreement.
 The waiver to permit a 2 ft. berm height for the required parking screening as opposed the required 3 ft. height has been noted previously in this letter and is supported by staff.
 The Ordinance also requires a 3 to 5 ft. berm within the proposed greenbelt along Beck Road.
-The applicant has proposed a 1.5 to 5 ft. high wall where installation of a berm is not feasible due to the preservation of natural features and an existing landscape berm and has provided a support inclusion of the requested waiver in the PSLR Overlay Agreement.
+The applicant has proposed a 1.5 to 5 ft. high wall where installation of a berm is not feasible due to the preservation of natural features and an existing landscape berm and has provided a supporting narrative (identified as Waiver 1B in the applicant's materials).
+Staff would support inclusion of the requested waiver in the PSLR Overlay Agreement.
 A 4 ft. wide landscape bed is required around the entire building foundation and the applicant has elected to request a waiver of this item and has provided significant landscaping within the proposed courtyards in lieu of the foundation plantings.
-This is discussed in the applicant's natural's natural features.
-The PSLR Overlay Agreement has elected to request a waiver of the foundation plantings.
-This is discussed in the applicant's natural's natural'
+This is discussed in the applicant's narrative as Waiver #2.
+Staff would support the inclusion of this waiver in the PSLR Overlay Agreement.
+See the landscape review letter for additional information.